plone/documentation/docs/classic-ui/recipes.md

 # Recipes

-This chapter provides several recipes to working with the Classic UI in Plone 6.
+This chapter provides several recipes to working with the Classic UI in Plone.

 (classic-ui-recipes-add-custom-classes-to-body-label)=